ojh31/discovering_latent_knowledge/README.md

 ```

 In addition to evaluating the performance of CCS, `evaluate.py` also verifies that logistic regression (LR) accuracy is reasonable.
 This can diagnose why CCS performance may be low; if LR accuracy is low, that suggestions that the model's representations aren't good enough for CCS to work well.

-### Requirements

-This code base was tested on Python 3.7.5 and PyTorch 1.12.
-It also uses the [datasets](https://pypi.org/project/datasets/) and [promptsource](https://github.com/bigscience-workshop/promptsource) packages for loading and formatting datasets.

 ## Citation